TactileVision/TactJam-TEI2021/docs/studioSchedule.md

 # STUDIO SCHEDULE
 The studio is a one-day online event and will last about six hours divided into three sessions – *think, pair*, and *share* (see [studio proposal](https://doi.org/10.1145/3430524.3442699)).

-To accommodate multiple time-zones we offer two exemplary schedules – one optimized for Europe and Asia (see first row in Table 1) and the other optimized for Europe and Americas (see second row in Table 1).
-Only one of the two schedules will be eventually used.
-The start can be adjusted later on, depending on the demand of participants and where they are located on Earth.
-Therefore, the organizers will start a poll at the latest one week before the event.
+When creating the schedule, we tried to take into account the different time zones as best as possible, see Table 1.
 The detailed schedule is shown in Table 2.

-Since a pure online event can be very exhausting for the participants, the organizers have tried to keep the schedule flexible.
-In addition to some breaks, there will also be sections in which the participants do not necessarily have to be online (e.g. while composing tactons).
-The organizers will however be available all the time for questions.

 **Table1:** *Studio start and end times.*